Andrewmasih/Personal-Profile-CV/README.md

 ### images
-The images are selected for been iconic in design and taken from "shuttershock" website:
+The images are selected for been iconic in design and taken from "Shutterstock" website:

-    - london bridge,
+    - London Bridge,
     - skyline of London city
 ‎    - the thinking man
     - the working team
-    - great britian design icon, the red telephone box
+    - Britain design icon, the red telephone box